2.8 — Programs with multiple code files

 When an identifier is used in an expression, the identifier must be connected to its definition.

-• If the compiler has not yet seen either a forward declaration nor a definition for the identifier in the file being compiled, it will error at the point where the identifier is used.
+• If the compiler has seen neither a forward declaration nor a definition for the identifier in the file being compiled, it will error at the point where the identifier is used.

 • Otherwise, if a definition exists in the same file, the compiler will connect the use of the identifier to its definition.